All Articles

 1. We enjoy the work.

-By comparison, packaging up and selling creativity is strange alchemy.
 The best work is the kind where you get lost in the flow.
+Is it play?
+Is it labor?
+Hard to say.

-Many of my coaching clients express a similar sentiment.
-I’ll tell you what I tell them: You know you’re headed the right direction when the work feels more like play than labor and charging a premium for it feels like cheating.
+You know you’re headed the right direction when your work does feel more like play than labor and charging a premium for it feels like cheating.

-What would you expect to pay for a burger under a heat lamp at a convenience store?
-What about a burger crafted by a Michelin-starred chef?
+What would you pay for a gray-ish burger under a heat lamp at a convenience store?
+What about a burger made with double-ground Prime brisket and smashed by a Michelin-starred chef?

-Imagine the level of thought, flavors, and artistry Alain Ducasse would put into the Wagyu beef, smoked, thick-cut bacon, aged cheddar, French brioche bun, top-secret aioli, and homemade pickle medley preferred by LeBron James and the Queen of England.
+Imagine the knowledge and artistry Alain Ducasse would put into the brioche bun, top-secret sauce, and pickle medley!

 • In 1971 Phil Knight, Nike’s founder, paid a design student named Carolyn Davidson $35 for the now iconic swoosh logo.